Golden Words

 Golden Words is a weekly humour publication produced by students at Queen's University at Kingston in Kingston, Ontario, Canada.
 It claims to be the only humour weekly in Canada.

 The paper was founded by the Engineering Society in 1967 to give the Engineering Society a voice on campus.
-Its very first cartoon contained an Engineer reading a copy of the Queen's Journal, thinking to himself "Oh, what crap is this?".
+Its first cartoon contained an Engineer reading a copy of the Queen's Journal, thinking to himself "Oh, what crap is this?"
 It has been published more or less continuously since inception, appearing every Wednesday for most of the Fall and Winter terms, unless the editors have tricked the readers into believing it had been shut down (as was the case in November 1985).
 Recent volumes have run 25 issues.

 Along with the Queen's Journal, it is one of the two main student-run publications on campus, and claims a circulation of roughly 4,000 copies.